gauravraj0510/Music-and-Animation-Maker/README.md

 # Music-and-Animation-Maker
-A practice project to learn paper.js for animations and and howler.js for handling sounds
+A practice project to learn paper.js for creating animations and howler.js for handling sounds

 Press any alphabet keys to produce different sounds and animations.
 Use your creativity to create some sick beats